Linux User & Group Management Tutorial Part 2: Adding, Modifying, and Deleting Users and Groups.

-All of the options we have seen above will work the same way here with the simple difference being you will replace the useradd command with usermod command.
+All of the options we have seen above will work the same way here with a simple difference being that you will replace the useradd command with usermod command.

 For example lets say we misspelled the name the first time around and you wish to redo it.
 You can do so like this